August Sangret: Sangret

 August Sangret was born in Battleford, Saskatchewan, on 28 August 1913.
 He was of mixed race; being part French Canadian and part Cree Indian.
 Little is known of Sangret's early life, but his family was poor, his early years were blighted with illnesses, and at least one of his siblings died at an early age from tuberculosis.
 Sangret received no schooling in his childhood, and was unable to read, or to write beyond signing his own name.
 Nonetheless, he has been described as being modestly intelligent, and in possession of an excellent memory.
 In addition to English, Sangret spoke the Cree language fluently, and learned some of the traditional skills of his ancestors in his youth, some of which were honed throughout the years he worked as a farm labourer in the town of Maidstone in the 1920s.
 As a result of this outdoor work, Sangret developed a lithe, muscular physique.

 At the age of 17, Sangret received the first of many diagnoses that he had contracted a venereal disease.
 On this first occasion, upon medical advice, he had unsuccessfully attempted to cure himself using a potassium permanganate solution, before admitting himself to a Battleford hospital to undergo extensive treatment for a bladder obstruction.
 This would prove to be the first of at least six occasions in which Sangret would receive treatment for a contracted venereal disease, attesting to his sexual promiscuity, although the remaining five instances would occur between 1938 and 1942.

-Throughout the 1930s, Sangret accrued an extensive criminal record, which included six months served in gaol for a violent assault committed in 1932, a three-month sentence served in 1938 for threatening to shoot a woman, and numerous convictions for both vagrancy and theft.
+Throughout the 1930s, Sangret accrued an extensive criminal record, which included six months served in jail for a violent assault committed in 1932, a three-month sentence served in 1938 for threatening to shoot a woman who had spurned him in favour of another suitor, and numerous convictions for both vagrancy and theft.
 He was regularly unemployed, and enlisted to serve in the Battleford Light Infantry in 1935.
 This militia regiment trained for just two weeks each year, and Sangret served with this regiment until 1939.